Visualizing the Workflow

 What is workflow?

 A workflow is the sequence of characteristic steps that tasks or products go through from the start of work to finish.
-From a more abstract perspective, workflow is also the act of real work items flowing through this sequence.
+From a more abstract perspective, a workflow is also the act of real work items flowing through this sequence.

 How to visualize the workflow?